-With Apple's (NASDAQ: AAPL ) long-awaited Apple Watch set to begin on April 24, 2015, excitement surrounding the event has reached a fever pitch.
+With shipments of Apple's (NASDAQ: AAPL ) long-awaited Apple Watch set to begin on April 24, 2015, excitement surrounding the new device has reached a fever pitch.

 Buying shares of Apple isn't the only way investors can play the device.
 Here are three companies making products that are likely crucial to the iWatch's unique functionality.

 First up is OLED technologist Universal Display (NASDAQ: OLED ) .

 Early last year, LG Display was rumored to have signed an exclusive agreement with Apple to provide millions of small, flexible OLED displays for the Apple Watch.
 It's unsurprising that agreement hasn't been officially confirmed yet given Apple's secrecy.
 But assuming Apple Watch's display is indeed OLED, none of this would be possible without Universal Display, which licenses its OLED patents and sells OLED material to LG Display.